briandconnelly/nicheconstruct/paper/01_introduction.md

 These changes can produce evolutionary feedback loops in which environmental change alters selection, which, in turn, alters the distribution of types and their corresponding influence on the environment [@odling2003niche].
 The nature of this feedback can have dramatic evolutionary consequences.
 One critical distinction is whether the constructing type or some other type is most adapted in the resulting environment.
-Under positive niche construction, selection favors the constructor, and evolution stagnates.
+Under positive niche construction, selection favors the constructor, and evolution stagnates as this type fixes.
 Under negative niche construction, selection favors a type other than the constructor.
 In this latter case, populations find themselves continually chasing beneficial mutations as their adaptive landscape perpetually shifts.

 Here, we show that the selective feedbacks that result from niche construction can maintain cooperation indefinitely.
 We find that it is specifically negative niche construction that is responsible for this result because of the adaptive opportunities that it produces.
 Furthermore, we show that the rate at which niche construction occurs is also crucial.
-These results indicate that cooperators can ensure their survival when they play an active role in the evolutionary process.
+These results indicate that cooperators can ensure their survival when they play an active role in their own evolution.